Archival Projects

 I used to try to port HFS 2 template format to HFS 3, but complexity of Node.js overwhelms.

 HFS 3 doesn’t have templates, only plugins, which works very differently.
+A better choice is simply port the template to other template formats, and use a library.

 My web design evolves too, becoming simplistic (as this site).
 There are exceptions though.